puneeth579/jsonsrv/README.md

 **Note on `POST` requests**: When a *POST* request is received, all responses allowing caching additionally contain  a `Content-Location` header pointing to the url of the *GET* version, as explained in ([rfc7231](http://www.rfc-editor.org/rfc/rfc7231.txt) 4.3.3).

 **Note on `Expires` header**: An `Expires` header with an outdated value `Thu, 01 Jan 1970 00:00:00 GMT` is returned in every response regardless of the case.
 This is in order to avoid legacy shared caches (that might ignore the cache-control header) caching the response, since in every case the `private` directive is used.
+> Note: An origin server might wish to use a relatively new HTTP cache control feature, such as the "private" directive, on a network including older caches that do not understand that feature.
+The origin server will need to combine the new feature with an Expires field whose value is less than or equal to the Date value.
+This will prevent older caches from improperly caching the response.

 See [rfc2616 sec14.9.3](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9.3) for more details.

 ### Getting servlet objects from actions
 Despite of being business oriented, actions might need to use some servlet-related objects, like request, response, session, application ...